Social Credit System: Blacklists

+Blacklisting is based on specific instances of misconduct, not any numerical score.
 The Central Government operates a number of national and regional blacklists based on various types of violations.
 The court system is available for businesses, organizations and individuals to appeal their violations.
-After being put on the blacklist, it typically takes 2–5 years to be removed from the blacklist, but early removal is also possible if the blacklisted person "fulfills legal obligations or remedies".
-Blacklist violations for businesses include not paying tax on time, being unable to maintain necessary licenses, producing low-quality goods and disobeying environmental protection policies.
+As of 2019, it typically took 2–5 years to be removed from the blacklist, but early removal is also possible if the blacklisted person "fulfills legal obligations or remedies".
+In 2019, approximately 17,400 individuals had been blacklisted.
+As of September 2025, approximately 200,000 additional individuals were blacklisted in 2025, 46 percent due to contractual disputes.